thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% include images-gallery.liquid imageCollection=clearCustomTranslationPE %}

-### Editing translation using advanced mode
+### Translation editing using advanced mode

-You can add/update custom translations using JSON format.
-For this use advanced editing mode.
-This JSON will overwrite the default translation.
+Advanced mode implies direct editing of JSON file that represents custom translation.
+You can download any system locale translation, make all changes you need and insert prepared JSON translation map edit field.
 Let's see how it works:

 {% assign customTranslationInJsonPE = '
     ===